Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 [Instructions from the main repository](https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md) apply.
 Exceptions are documented on the [README](README.md) and this document.

+## When to contribute

+The preferred way to add a font to this repository is to [submit it to Google Fonts](https://github.com/google/fonts/blob/master/CONTRIBUTING.md).
+Shortly after its inclusion, a Cask will be automatically generated and updated on this repository.

+We accept fonts from other sources **but they must be provably popular**, like [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) and [iA Fonts](https://github.com/iaolo/iA-Fonts).
+To build one of those, keep reading.

 ## Adding a Font Cask

 Making a Font Cask is easy: a Cask is a small Ruby file.